giubacc/chatterbox/README.md

 ```

 When the scenario runs, the `query_string` attribute's value is
-evaluated as a JavaScript function named: `GetQueryString` taking 2 string parameters
+evaluated as a JavaScript function named: `GetQueryString`
-valued respectively `foo` and `bar`.
+taking 2 string parameters valued respectively with `foo` and `bar`.

 The `GetQueryString` function must be defined inside a file with
-extension `.js` and placed into the directory that is being monitored by `chatterbox`.
+extension `.js` and placed into the directory checked by `chatterbox`.

 ```javascript